apache/druid/docs/tutorials/tutorial-batch-hadoop.md

-For this tutorial, we'll assume that you've already completed the previous [batch ingestion tutorial](tutorial-batch.md) using Druid's native batch ingestion system and are using the `auto` single-machine configuration as described in the [quickstart](../operations/single-server.md#druid-auto-start).
+For this tutorial, we'll assume that you've already completed the previous [batch ingestion tutorial](tutorial-batch.md) using Druid's native batch ingestion system and are using the automatic single-machine configuration as described in the [quickstart](../operations/single-server.md).

 ## Install Docker